Emergency folder for family handover documents on table

 Frequently Asked Questions About Emergency Folders

-What is an emergency folder?
+What is the difference between an emergency folder and a will?